 Besides just figuring out which rooms in your building require piping, you’ll also need to consider marking those pipes.
 According to Creative Safety Supply, “pipe marking is a critical component of any facility’s labeling, as this can significantly reduce risk of injury or damage upon pipe failure, as well as reducing incident response time.”
 Since pipe repairs can sometimes require you to evacuate the building, you’ll want to be able to help the repair team as much as you can.
 It’s essential to mark pipes in a way that makes identifying and accessing them easy.
 It’s also a good idea to have your water tested to determine if you should have it filtered for your employees and customers.
 This may help you decide whether you should invest in filtration.

 Before electrical wiring and plumbing can even be considered, you’ll first need to establish the layout of your business.
+As JC Wiley & Sons explains, a professionally design shows competency, professionalism, and commitment to excellence.
+That’s why it’s essential to plan out the general layout of your business location.
 Which parts will be devoted to production?
 Which will be given over to storage?
 If your business will involve customers walking in, consider how you can make it easily accessible for them.
 The way customers move through a space significantly influences what they purchase and how much they spend.
-For other considerations, check out this article by Meaghan Brophy on retail spaces.

 All of these details need to be figured out.
 To ensure your business runs efficiently, every significant aspect should be planned.
 Of course, you’re an expert in your niche, not construction, so while it’s important to know and consider these things, work with a professional contractor for best results.